 Integrated Topics Module

-This module covers the following topics as they relate to the pre-hospital environment: Human factors influencing medical practice, through consideration of the physiological and psychological aspects of human capability and the psychological impact of pre-hospital care on both service receivers and deliverers; effective inter-professional learning and working; leadership and team-building; scene safety and management and major incident planning; service governance and quality management; and teaching practices and processes.
+This module covers the following topics as they relate to the pre-hospital environment: Human factors influencing medical practice, through consideration of the physiological and psychological aspects of human capability and the psychological impact of pre-hospital care on both service receivers and deliverers; effective inter-professional learning and working; leadership and team-building; service governance and quality management; and education practices and processes.

 Clinical Applications Module

 This module will enable students to reinforce and supplement their classroom learning by completing a required number of shifts with selected pre-hospital medicine providers; and by engaging with clinicians and professionals in other services routinely encountering critical injury and illness--for example hospital, ambulance, fire and rescue, and police services.
 Students will learn about special topics in prevention and management of critical injury, for instance through visits to automobile and medical equipment manufacturers, and/or by attending a large sporting event.
 Students will record their learnings from this module in a portfolio and deliver presentations on cases they have seen.

 The research project will cover a science or social science topic related to the programme that is of special interest to the student.
 The final output will be either a 7,000-word dissertation, or an article ready for publication in a relevant, recognised journal, in compliance with the journal’s regulations.